 Ways To Get Relief From Vaginal Pain During Pregnancy

-In most cases, vaginal pain would subside with some simple measures.
-Here are a few ways to get relief:
+In most cases, vaginal pain may subside with some simple measures.
+Here are a few such ways to get relief:

-- Lie down on your left as it improves blood circulation and reduces vaginal pressure.
+- Lie down on your left as it might improve the blood circulation and reduce vaginal pressure.

 - When sitting, keep your feet elevated to get some relief from the pressure and pain.

-- Warm water baths help you relax.
+- Warm water baths could help you relax.
 You might also stand under the shower and allow the water to fall on your back.

 - Lie down with hips elevated.

 - Get a pelvic massage by a trained masseuse.

 - Do some simple exercises such as yoga and swimming after getting clearance from your doctor.
-They improve blood circulation and strengthen muscles, thereby relieving the pain.
+They might improve blood circulation and strengthen the muscles, thereby relieving the pain.